 2. For Women

-Its mood-improving properties also promote emotional well-being, providing natural relief from stress and anxiety.
-Drinking saffron tea regularly can help balance emotions and improve overall health during menstruation.
+Drinking saffron tea regularly can help balance emotions and improve overall health during menstruation and beyond.

 3. For Men

-Saffron provides numerous benefits for men, particularly for heart health, mood improvement, and cognitive function.
+Saffron offers numerous benefits for men, particularly for heart health, mood, and cognitive function.
 The antioxidants in saffron support a healthy heart by improving circulation and reducing inflammation.

 4. For Weight Loss